DanielAmenou/rollup-plugin-lib-style/README.md

 export {style as default}
 ```

-This gives us the ability to consume only the used style for our component
+This gives us the ability to consume only the used style

 ## Options

+### importCSS
+Type: `boolean`<br />
+Default: true<br />
+Description: auto import the generated CSS

 ### classNamePrefix